alexnguyen02/Porfolio-Website/README.md

-# Porfolio Website
+# Portfolio Website

-This website is built using React, Vite, and Node.js.
+This website is built using React, HTML, CSS, and JavaScript.